Qikiqtarjuaq: Services

-There are two grocery stores; the Co-Op and the Northern Store (with a Canada Post kiosk).
+There are two grocery stores: the Co-Op and the Northern Store (with a Canada Post kiosk).
 There are no restaurants or banks.
 Various accommodations are available.
 A health centre and Royal Canadian Mounted Police (RCMP) detachment are present as well.
 The health centre is composed of two nurses, an X-ray technician, a community health coordinator, a mental health worker, and administrative staff.

-The community has a hamlet building where municipal affairs are conducted with a large community hall and meeting room.
+The community has a hamlet building where municipal affairs are conducted, with a large community hall and meeting room.
 There is one school for K-12 students called Inuksuit School, and attached to the building is a small campus for Nunavut Arctic College.
 The Piqalujaujaq Visitors Centre shares a building with the Auyuittuq National Park office.
 Access to Auyuittuq National Park north entrance is approximately two hours by boat in the summer months, two - two and a half hours by vehicle or snowmobile in winter months.
 All park visitors must register and book an orientation session prior to entry into the park, and non-Inuit who visit Auyuittuq must do so by hiring a local licensed operator.

 Qikiqtarjuaq is a popular stop for pilots who fly smaller aircraft to and from Europe.
 The airport has a 3,803 by 100 ft gravel runway that is maintained.
 Qikiqtarjuaq is considerably closer to Kangerlussuaq, Greenland than Iqaluit (CYFB).
 The instrument approach minima for the non-directional beacon (NDB) approach at CYVM is relatively high (2,000 feet barometric, 1,982 AGL) due to high terrain surrounding the airport.
-An airport advisory service, Qikiqtarjuaq Airport Radio, a Community Airport Radio Station (CARS), provides assistance to pilots during normal business hours, and provides weather observation services.
+An airport advisory service, Qikiqtarjuaq Airport Radio, a Community Airport Radio Station (CARS), provides assistance to pilots during normal business hours and provides weather observation services.
 An automatic weather observation service (AWOS) operates when Qikiqtarjuaq Radio is unattended.

 There is also an access road that was built to Tisunaaq, also known as Ceetee Land to the Elders, and another road is in construction to Qikiqtarjuaqruluk, or Old Broughton, an abandoned settlement.
 Kivitoo, an old whaling station, is located 90 km to the north and is currently abandoned.

 Broadband communications

 The community has been served by the Qiniq network since 2005.
 Qiniq is a fixed wireless service to homes and businesses, connecting to the outside world via a satellite backbone.
 The Qiniq network is designed and operated by SSi Canada.
-In 2017, the network was upgraded to 4G LTE technology, and 2G-GSM for mobile voice.
-In 2020, Bell Mobility established a data tower and provides high-speed mobile and internet connectivity within the community.
+In 2017, the network was upgraded to 4G LTE technology and 2G-GSM for mobile voice.
+In 2020, Bell Mobility established a data tower and, as of April 2026, provides high-speed mobile and internet connectivity within the community.

 Climate

-Qikiqtarjuaq has a tundra climate (ET), with the warmest month averaging below 6 C. Summers tend to be cool with chilly nights, while winters are long and cold.
-Early winter is the snowiest time of the year, with more than half of all year snowfall on average falling during this period.
+Qikiqtarjuaq has a tundra climate (ET), with the warmest month averaging below 6 C. Summers tend to be cool with chilly nights, while winters are cold.
+Meteorological autumn (1 September to 30 November) is the snowiest time of the year, with just over half (50.6%) of the average annual snowfall occurring during this period.